 Riding a motorcycle can be an exhilarating experience, but if it not operated properly it can become a deadly vehicle.
 In 2015, 4,976 people died in motorcycle crashes in the United States.

 When riding a motorcycle, you are fully exposed without any safety features making it critical to always be cautious when driving.
 While there are many safety precautions one can abide by to help reduce the severity of injury, a majority of motorcycle accidents lead to severe injury.

-At Floyd Hunter Injury Law, our experienced Dallas County Motorcycle Accident Attorneys understand the severity of these accidents – often resulting in head or brain injuries – and will be by your side to help you through the numerous legal obstacles surrounding your claim.
+At Floyd Hunter Injury Law, our experienced Auburn Motorcycle Accident Attorneys understand the severity of these accidents – often resulting in head or brain injuries – and will be by your side to help you through the numerous legal obstacles surrounding your claim.

 What Are The Most Common Reasons Motorcycle Accidents Occur?

 - A car turns left in front of you – this is the most common motorcycle accident due to a car failing to see you or misjudging your speed.